+86 1510-529-7925 [email protected]

 Conclusion:

-For once, the conclusion is easy to write, the camera is fun to use, it takes great photos and it is easy to focus.
-Loading film into the camera is easy and the auto functions in the camera work well.
-The metering is really good.
-Maybe better than my Nikon F2 and because it has a leaf shutter, that means you can shoot the camera at some slow shutter speeds and still get sharp images.
-The only negative thing that I can say about this camera is the fact that the ISO can only go up to 500, so you cannot shoot fast speeds and you really cannot push film with this camera.
-I love pushing 400 film to 1600 but it is not really possible with this camera.
-The maximum shutter speed of 1/250 is also not great and you will need to use ND filters if you want to shoot this lens wide open in good light.
-But if you are looking for a small film camera to take with you, a point and shoot, with a good lens, then this is the camera I would recommend above all other small cameras that I have tried.
-I would pick this over the Canonet QL19 or the Olympus Mju II and it is considerably more affordable than both those cameras.
+For once, the conclusion is easy to write.
+The camera is fun to use, it takes great photos, and it is easy to focus.
+Loading film into the camera is easy, and the auto functions in the camera work well.
+The metering is really good—maybe better than my Nikon F2—and because it has a leaf shutter, you can shoot the camera at some slow shutter speeds and still get sharp images.
+The only negative thing I can say about this camera is that the ISO can only go up to 500, so you cannot shoot fast speeds, and you really cannot push film with this camera.
+I love pushing 400 film to 1600, but it is not really possible with this camera.
+The maximum shutter speed of 1/250 is also not great, and you will need to use ND filters if you want to shoot this lens wide open in good light.
+But if you are looking for a small film camera to take with you, a point-and-shoot with a good lens, then this is the camera I would recommend above all other small cameras that I have tried.
+I would pick this over the Canonet QL19 or the Olympus Mju II, and it is considerably more affordable than both those cameras.

 Pros